pliddy-com/recipes-next/README.md

 ### WAVE Evaluation Tool

-In order to get more detailed scans for **site accessibility,** the application is scanned with the <a href="https://chrome.google.com/webstore/detail/wave-evaluation-tool/jbbplnpkjmmeebjpijfedlgcdilocofh" target="_blank">WAVE Evaluation Tool</a> Chrome Browser extension.
+In order to get more detailed information regarding **site accessibility,** the application is scanned with the <a href="https://chrome.google.com/webstore/detail/wave-evaluation-tool/jbbplnpkjmmeebjpijfedlgcdilocofh" target="_blank">WAVE Evaluation Tool</a> Chrome Browser extension.

-While Lighthouse identifies major accessibility issues with a page, WAVE conducts a more detailed scans and identifies specific implementation details which can affect a page's accessibility, including color contrast and aria labels.
+While Lighthouse identifies major accessibility issues with a page, WAVE conducts a more detailed scans and identifies specific WCAG issues which can affect a page's accessibility.

 #### Current issues identified by WAVE